groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/digital-signatures/groupdocs-signature-net-pdf-digital-signatures-timestamps/_index.md

     HorizontalAlignment = HorizontalAlignment.Right
 };
 ```

-- **Key Configurations**:
-  - `Password` is required to access the private key within your digital certificate.
+**Parameter Breakdown:**
+- `certificatePath` - Full path to your .pfx certificate file
+- `Password` - Private key password (store securely, never hardcode in production!)
-  - Adjust `VerticalAlignment` and `HorizontalAlignment` to position the signature on the document.
+- `VerticalAlignment` & `HorizontalAlignment` - Signature positioning on the page

+**Security Note:** In production, retrieve passwords from secure configuration sources like Azure Key Vault or environment variables.

-### 3. Signing the Document
+### Step 3: Executing the Signing Process

-Execute the signing process, handling potential exceptions:
+Here's where the magic happens with your **.NET document signing** implementation:

 ```csharp
 try
 {